 - Aliens of London: Trope Namer.

 - Arc Words: A kid spray-paints "BAD WOLF" on the side of the TARDIS.
-As a Brick Joke, the kid is seen in the next episode scrubbing it off.
+As a Brick Joke, the kid is seen at the end of the next episode scrubbing it off.

 - Blatant Lies: When Jackie is chewing out the Doctor and Rose at the beginning.Jackie: The hours I've sat here, days and weeks and months, all on my own!
 I thought you were dead!
-And where were you traveling?!
-What the hell does that mean, traveling?!
-That's no sort of answer! (turns to the police officer in the room with them) You ask her!
+And where were you travelling?!
+What the hell does that mean, travelling?!
+That's no sort of answer! [turns to the police officer in the room with them] You ask her!
 She won't tell me.
-That's all she says, "Traveling!"
+That's all she says, "Travelling!"